WooCommerce Stats

 WooCommerce offers 1,000+ official extensions and thousands more from third-party marketplaces.
 From subscriptions and bookings to product bundles and dynamic pricing—there’s an extension for almost every use case.

-It also supports 3,000+ WooCommerce-compatible themes such as Astra, OceanWP, Flatsome, and Kadence, designed for speed, responsiveness, and great design flexibility.
+It also supports 3,000+ WooCommerce-compatible themes such as Astra, OceanWP, Flatsome, Flavflavor, and Kadence, designed for speed, responsiveness, and great design flexibility.

 WooCommerce Checkout and Payment Insights